PetoLau/jekyll-now/_posts/2018-01-26-TSrepr-time-series-representations.md

 The last type of implemented representation methods is the **data dictated** - clipped.
 I developed two methods in this category - **FeaClip** and **FeaTrend**.
 Both creates bit-level (binary) representation from original time series and computes run lengths of values by RLE (Run Length Encoding).
 Then interpretable features are extracted from run lengths.

-I will now describe the first of the mentioned methods - **FeaClip**.
+I will now describe the first of the mentioned methods - **FeaClip** (Laurinec and Lucká (2018)).
 Clipping representation is created very easily - if a value of a time series is greater then its average value, then the value is transformed to 1 and otherwise to 0.
 It can be defined formally as follows:

 $$ \hat{x}_t = \left\{
 \begin{array}{rl}